ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 9. Sampling and Chance Errors (part 1)

 - :card_index: __Dates__: Oct 22-26
-- :paperclip: __Topics__: In this part we continue to develop the probability machinery that underlies inference (i.e. drawing conclusions from sample data).
+- :paperclip: __Topics__: A central topic in statistics has to do with Inference: the problem of obtaining information about a population without examining every unit in the population—--only a random sample from the population.
+Obviously, random samples vary, so we need to understand how much they vary and how they relate to the population.
 - :file_folder: __Notes__:
     + More expected value and standard error
     + Sampling